-As the final, the pivot factor, determining the degree of light scattering and changes of visual range is a relative humidity.
-We can treat a relative humidity somewhat as a “distance” from the dew point, which is a normal fog, and observer is able to see nothing.
+As the final, the pivot factor, determining the degree of light scattering and changes of visual range is relative humidity.
+We can treat a relative humidity somewhat like a “distance” from the dew point, which is a normal fog, and the observer is able to see nothing.
 Relative humidity says us about the presence of smallish water droplets in the air, which is next absorbed by aerosol particles or causes their coagulation or condensation.
 This is a strong relationship between relative humidity and light scattering.
 Depends on the aerosol hygroscopic fraction the increase of light scattering may start from 50% of relative humidity, whereas at about 70% a rapid light scattering changes are observed (Pic.
 6).

-Basically there are 2 types of light scattering depends on the illumination source location.
+Basically, there are 2 types of light scattering depends on the illumination source location.
 This is forward and backward scattering (Pic.
 7).

-- The darkest area is located on the opposite side on the sky.
-Its presence above horizon depends on the location of the Sun.
+- The darkest area is located on the opposite side of the sky.
+Its presence above the horizon depends on the location of the Sun.
 For example, when Sun shines in zenith, then the darkest area of the sky will encircle the sphere at around 40-50 deg altitude.
-In case as per picture below, the darkest region of sky is located more or less on the opposite part of the sky at 50 deg altitude.
+In case as per picture below, the darkest region of the sky is located more or less on the opposite part of the sky at 50 deg altitude.

-During the free of haze conditions a main role plays air molecules, that scatter light about equally in the forward and backward direction and scatter more blue light than red, hence is the blue sky (Malm, 2016).
+During the free of haze conditions the main role plays air molecules, that scatter light about equally in the forward and backward direction and scatter more blue light than red, hence is the blue sky (Malm, 2016).
 Due to haze sky appears to be brighter than during the near Rayleigh scattering conditions.

 2. RELATION WITH PLANETARY BOUNDARY LAYER